DanielMartensson/Pictures-Of-Things/README.md

 # Pictures Of Things

 A collection of my own pictures in `416x416` format.
-All help is grateful.
+All help are appreciated.

 # How to contribute to this repository